-Letter from Tony Braxton-Smith, Chief Executive, Department of Planning Transport and Infrastructure (DIT) recognising the challenges that COVID-19 may present for DIT’s valued delivery partners in the delivery of projects and programs that The Department and Industry are working on together.
+Letter from Tony Braxton-Smith, Chief Executive, Department for Infrastructure and Transport (DIT) recognising the challenges that COVID-19 may present for DIT’s valued delivery partners in the delivery of projects and programs that The Department and Industry are working on together.

 Important message regarding management of infrastructure of public health significance during the COVID-19 pandemic

 Update to Facilities Management Governance Group (FMGG) Members and Agency Representatives on the COVID-19 Pandemic, as it relates to the Facilities Management (FM) Services.

 This Dashboard reflects the status level of four main functions that are involved in the delivery of FM Services; AGFMA IT Systems, AGFMA System Administration, AGFMA Hotline and FM Service Delivery (Split between metro, regional and isolated / remote regions).

 COVID – 19 FM Industry related publications.
 Publications in this section are the views of the author and not those of the AGFMA – AGFMA recommend you discuss any technical matters related to changes to your Preventative Maintenance regime with your Facilities Management Services Provider (FMSP).

 This document provides an overview of the FM Services Arrangements, services provided, benefits of participation and roles and responsibilities of the parties within a contract based on collaboration.

 The Agency Work Procedure Manual details the operational and safety guidance to all participants of the AGFMA for Facilities Management Services Arrangements.
 It includes details on roles and responsibilities, safety, process maps, tables, diagrams, links to key documents and training in FAMIS.